YichuanWSXD/LiquidFutures/README.md

 ![alt text](https://github.com/YichuanWSXD/LiquidFutures/blob/master/Returns.png)

-It shows that the model does well in the train set period, but performance fades off.
-Especially after 2008 financial crisis, all models fail to predict the market, which implies that the changed environment after the crisis or simply the models fail in the long term.
+It illustrate that the models do well in the train set period, but the performance fades off quickly into the test.
+Especially after 2008 financial crisis, all models fail to predict the market, and this may imply a change in the financial environment after the crisis or simply a disappointing performance in the long term.

 ## Reflection
-Since overfitting is a huge issue in real world investing, I try to show how to improve the real-world performance by using multiple validation set.
+Since overfitting is a huge issue in real-world investing, I try to show how to improve the real-world performance by using multiple validation set.
-The performance is disappointing, in my opinion, due to the poor choice of dependent variables.
-I believe the performance would improve if I put more time on feature selection.
-Another reason is that I could've put more time into optimazation.
+The performance is disappointing, in my opinion, mostly due to the poor choice of dependent variables.
+I believe the performance would improve if I put more effort into feature selection.
+Another reason is that I didn't optimaze the parameters.

-The difficulty is that the objectives of the project is maximize returns and sortino ratio while minimize drawdowns.
-I am still trying to figure out how to include those numbers into the model.
-It may require to build a comprehensive model that computes those metrics during training, and surely the training process would take a long time.
+The difficulty in the project is the objectives of the project, which are maximized returns and sortino ratio, and minimized drawdowns.
+I am still trying to figure out how to include those objectives into the model.
+It may require to build a comprehensive model that computes those metrics during training, and surely the training process would take much longer time.
 Another difficult is the mid-frequency strategy.
-I think it takes some time to figure out how to use the daily date as the training set to form a mid-frequency strategy.
+It takes some time to figure out how to use the daily date as the dependent variable to form a mid-frequency strategy.

 Neural-network and deep learning could take more dependent variable (more layers) and improve the performance.
 Continuing traing the model would improve the performance as well.
 Learned from class, I know that PCA performs well in the bond market by decomposing the yield curves.
 However I didn't do those because it requires extra research and may take longer than required.